 Remember, please do not touch or disturb the salamander, just let us know where you saw it.
 It’s that simple!

 For more information contact the Wildlife Safari Park Education Department at (402) 738-2092 or scouts@OmahaZoo.com to inquire about training programs.

 Why are they important for more than just your garden blooms, and what can we do in our own backyards to protect them?
 Join our conservation crew as we learn to identify beneficial backyard pollinators and create and enhance their habitats.
 Bee empowered to protect pollinators!

 Monarch Butterflies migrate large distances from Mexico, where they winter, to central and northern United States.
 To gain a better understanding of their populations and migration patterns, citizen scientists tag monarchs in late summer early fall when monarchs are in their “Super Generation” on their way back to Mexico.
 The tags are in conjunction with MonarchWatch.org and the University of Kansas that take the data collected during the tagging and monitor migrations.

 Public tagging events will be held at Wildlife Safari Park and at Omaha's Henry Doorly Zoo & Aquarium in September.
-These dates are open to the public and free with membership to Wildlife Safari Park or paid admission.
+Event is open to the public and free with membership to Wildlife Safari Park or paid admission.

 Worldwide, there are nearly 17.500 species of butterflies, grouped into five families: Hesperiidae, Papilionidae, Pieridae, Lycaenidae, and Nymphalidae.
 Close to 750 species inhabit the United States and Canada, most notably the Monarch and Regal Fritillary that can be found in Nebraska and surrounding states.